 There are many different credit cards you can select for making it convenient to pay for things in today’s market, each of which are tailored for specific purposes.
 While some cater to those with a high credit score, others are geared for people with poor credit and offer plenty of rewards programs.

-So, if you have seen commercials for the Chase Freedom Card and the Capital One Quicksilver, you probably must be wondering if it’s just another advertisement full of promises, but falls short on delivery.
+So, if you have seen commercials for the Chase Freedom Card and the Capital One Quicksilver, you probably financial management for entrepreneurs must be wondering if it’s just another advertisement full of promises, but falls short on delivery.

-The truth is, Chase Freedom and Capital One Quicksilver are two of the best reward credit cards in the market that offer good bonus incentives.
+The truth is, Chase Freedom and Capital One Quicksilver are two of the best reward credit cards in the market that offer good bonus incentives, business or a hobby.
 Where Freedom Card offers 5% cash back on up to $1500 spent on bonus categories and an unlimited 1% cashback on all purchases, Capital One’s Quicksilver doesn’t offer bonus categories and instead offers an amazing UNLIMITED 1.5% cash back on all purchases.
 So, which one is the better option?